Bricktech2000/Notes/notes/economic-growth.md

 human capital is also important for [[economic-growth]] as it conveys positive externalities

-> **Externalities**: the effect of one person’s on the well-being of a bystander
+> **definition**: _Externalities_ is the effect of one person’s on the well-being of a bystander

 through underdeveloped education systems, poor countries can face a brain drain

-> **Brain Drain**: the immigration of the most highly educated workers to other countries, where they can enjoy a higher standard of living
+> **definition**: _Brain Drain_ is the immigration of the most highly educated workers to other countries, where they can enjoy a higher standard of living

 ## health and nutrition